Eating Meat Good or Bad for You? Health Benefits, Myths & Why

 We require our proteins to contain a healthy and balanced profile of amino acids.

-While we can take in protein from plants, these protein sources do not include a complete amino acid profile (23).
+While we can take in protein from plants, not all of these protein sources include a complete amino acid profile (23).

-Plant proteins do not provide all the amino acids that meat products do, which is why meat is the best protein source.
+Few plant proteins provide all the amino acids that meat products do.

 4. Eating meat can help increase satiety while boosting metabolism.